Sore Throat from Singing – Everything You Need to Know

 Vocal exercises can help warm up your voice before a performance.
 While it is possible to perform without warming up your voice, it increases the likelihood of you straining your voice.
 By starting with vocal exercises, you give your voice a chance to stretch before using it for more complex singing.

 This can cause your larynx to be flooded with stomach acid, which in turn causes hoarseness.

 If you have already developed a sore throat, you should take care of your voice immediately.
 The first step is to get a doctor’s advice – visit an ENT or physician as soon as possible.
 This helps you to confirm that you do have a more serious issue beyond a simple sore throat.
 If you have damaged your voice further, visiting a doctor and getting an early diagnosis will help you heal faster.

 Once you are certain that you are simply suffering from a simple sore throat, there are several natural techniques you can try to speed up healing:

-- Hot water steam inhalation: this not only helps to clear sinuses, but it also makes it easier for moisture to travel to your cords.
+How water steam inhalation not only helps to clear sinuses but also makes it easier for moisture to travel to your cords.

-- Herbal options: there are several natural herbs available that can speed up healing of the throat and voice.
+There are several natural herbs available that can speed up the healing of the throat and voice.
 Some of these include cayenne, sage, slippery elm, and turmeric.
 An effective remedy is to mix turmeric into a glass of hot milk to help soothe a sore throat.

 Pushing Your Vocals too Far

 In particularly serious cases, pushing your vocal cords too hard can cause permanent damage.
-One of the ways in which you can damage your voice is vocal cord paralysis.
+Paralysis of the vocal cords is one way in which your voice can be damaged.
 This occurs when the nerve impulses to your voice box are disrupted.
 This results in the paralysis of the muscles of the vocal cords and can not only affect your ability to speak and sing but even to simply breathe.

 Some symptoms of vocal cord paralysis include: